This Gluten-Free Beef Stroganoff recipe is an allergy-friendly update to a classic dish. Easy to make, tasty, and comforting!

 - Heat olive oil in a large pan, add beef and cook until well browned.
 Add onions and mushrooms to the pan, cook for about 3 minutes.
 Add broth, garlic, and Dijon mustard to the pan, stirring well to distribute.

-- Whisk together corn starch and white wine until smooth.
+- Whisk together corn starch and wine until smooth.
 Add corn starch mixture to the pan, along with sour cream and parsley, simmer till thickened.

 - Season with salt and pepper, to taste.